codepr/pokespeare/README.md

 easy anyway to add redis for example as it's natively supported by the **requests-cache** module adopted.

+I decided to implement a wrapper around the `requests` library as I think it gives more flexibility in terms of testing and extensibility for the future, to be honest I've to say I'm still not completely convinced of the usage of `abstractclasses` in python for classes other than containers as I think it clashes a bit with the duck-typing nature of the language but still I decided to create a basic interface to enforce some kind of "type-safety".

 I didn't reach 100% test coverage as some parts I assume are already covered by the external library they relies on as I don't make any modifications beside calling their public methods (ex: pokespeare.http module).